This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Designed for regular circulation, the 2009 Native American dollar coin is a program that features various images of Native American culture, people, events, and history.
+Designed for regular circulation, the Native American dollar coins feature various images of Native American culture, people, events, and history.

-The Native American dollar coin program is slated to continue through at least 2016; that means the Native American dollar coin program will run concurrently with the remainder of the Presidential dollar program, which began in 2007.
+The Native American dollar coin program runs concurrently with the Presidential dollar program, which began in 2007.

 According to NativeAmericanDollars.com, there were several ideas proposed in H.R.
 2358 (the bill called the Native American $1 Coin Act).